-The way we are raised, our family values and our childhood experiences create a huge impact on our future lives and relationships.
+The way we are raised, our family values and our childhood roles and experiences create a huge impact on our future lives and relationships.

 “If we are to understand the underlying issues in our marriage, we need a working knowledge of the dramatic structure of the family we each grew up in particularly the roles we assumed and how we came to occupy them.” ~ Augustus Napier in The Fragile Bond

 The roles were designed to support the principles and values that governed the (both spoken and unspoken) “rules” and requirements of the family.
-Through a system of punishment and reward, we were all taught to honor the family code by adhering to behaviors and attitudes that were specifically designed for us personally.
+Through a system of punishment and reward, we were all taught to honour the family code by adhering to behaviours and attitudes that were specifically designed for us personally.

-Here are some examples of roles that get played in families:
+Here are some examples of childhood roles that get played in families:

 1. The peacemaker’s job is responsible for keeping the peace by being an intermediary, a go-between, and mediator, to pacify those who are irritable or angry in the family.

 2. The parental child is a miniaturized adult.
 Parental kids are not only drafted into the practical aspects of running a household but usually assume responsibility for the parenting of younger siblings and/or under-functioning parents.
 They grow up acutely aware of others’ needs, usually to the exclusion of their own.